CelsoReyes/zmap7/README.md

 #### Map Features

 ### Cummulative plots
+when labeling plots containing catalog data, and you expect to do catalog cutting based on axes limits then assign the `field_units` class to the label's UserData.

 ###

 ## Concepts

 ### Object Oriented design
 Internally, Zmap has changed from a collection of scripts to